Free and Open Source

 digiKam

 digiKam is a free and open source photo management application.
+I got to know digiKam because I use it daily to manage pictures and also use it at work to batch process images.
 Prior to my involvement, digiKam’s Chinese translations had many missing and wrong strings.
 I retranslated everything, and have since been maintaining digiKam’s Simplified Chinese translations (application only).

 Kate Editor

 Kate is a free and open source advance text editor.
+I first got to know Kate because it is the default text editor of Plasma.
+Secondly, its maintainer, Christoph Cullmann, enthusiastically invited me to design a mascot and a new icon for Kate.
 I participated in correcting, completing, and have since been maintaining Kate’s Simplified Chinese translations (application only).
 I have also designed Kate’s mascot and its new logo.

 Okular

 Okular is a free and open source document reader.
+I got to know Okuklar because it is the default PDF viewer of Plasma.
 Prior to my involvement, Okular’s Chinese translations had many missing and wrong strings, especially in the annotation modules.
 I retranslated everything, and have since been maintaining Okular’s Simplified Chinese translations (application only).

 Marble